 Green School (UMass Extension)

-Green School students learn about sensible and sustainable methods of plant and land care as well as responsible nutrient and pest management.
+Students learn about sensible and sustainable methods of plant and land care as well as responsible nutrient and pest management.
 They learn scientifically sound information that enables them to make better purchasing and management decisions, and to be better stewards of the environment.
 The curriculum, which emphasizes a systems-based approach to plant care, is based on current research and focuses on Best Management Practices (BMPs) and Integrated Pest Management (IPM).